maab-osman/information-security-course/h3-hello-lab.md

 # Hello Lab - Week 3
 This week, I start building my own hacking lab.
 The goal is to **learn hacking by hacking**.
+Assignment instruction available at: https://terokarvinen.com/information-security/

 ---

 ## Reading tasks Summary

-### Karvinen 2021: Install Debian on Virtualbox - Updated 2024
+### Karvinen 2021: Install Debian on Virtualbox
 - Easy and clear guide to download the Debian ISO.
-- Install VirtualBox and create a new virtual machine.
-- Use “Expert Mode” and skip “Unattended Install”.
 - Set up the VM with enough RAM and a big virtual disk.
 - Add the ISO as a virtual CD and boot the VM.
 - Try the live desktop first to test stuff before installing.
 - Run the installer, choose English and Finnish settings, and set up user info.
 - After installation, log in and update everything using terminal commands.
-- Install a firewall and reboot.
 - To fix the small screen and enable copy and paste, install VirtualBox Guest Additions.

   My thoughts: